Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Discussions and Conclusions

-\vs{0.2cm} With our results above this question can be reformulated in the following way: Is every real analytic definable function restricted log-exp-analytic?
-This may be true from the point of analysis: If the global exponential function comes not locally bounded into the game features like flatness may occur (compare with Example 3.18).
-But neither real analytic functions nor restricted log-exp-analytic functions are flat.
+With our results above this question can be reformulated as follows: Is every real analytic definable function restricted log-exp-analytic?
+This may be true from the point of analysis: If the global exponential function comes not locally bounded into the game, features like flatness may occur (compare with Example~\ref{3.18}).
+But neither real analytic functions nor restricted log-exp-analytic functions are flat. \\

+We are hopeful that our results and the proofs may serve as stepping stones towards a better understanding of the role of restricted log-exp-analytic functions in o-minimality, because a lesson leart from these analyses is that this large class of functions may be the key for generalizing many analytical results, which are valid for globally subanalytic functions, to the structure $\mathbb{R}_{\text{an,exp}}$.

 \printindex